-How much have you allowed fear to control your life, your awareness, and your connection to your real self and even us?
+How much have you allowed fear to control your life, and your connection to your real self and even us?
 When your ego is playing the dominant role in your life it takes everything personally preventing you from seeing what is really going on.
-Did your ego take over, making you feel even worse than you already did, or did you fight back?
+Did your ego take over, making you feel even worse than you already did?

 Admittedly, it’s a very challenging time in your life.
 It’s also a very powerful time in your life because your body was amped up with hormonal changes.
 This literally gave you a new identity.
 However, the decisions you made in your earlier years finally have the opportunity to come to life.
 Although this felt liberating, the path you chose was generated from those early decisions when you had little information to come to those conclusions.

-An analogy would be, you have a new car that looks really good but the engine is underpowered and not completely reliable.
+An analogy would be, you have a new car that looks really good, but the engine is underpowered and not completely reliable.
 This is why you felt like you were faking it most of the time.
-You didn’t feel like you, not the you who you used to be before all these changes started, but the real you with this new identity.
-Imagine what this new identity would have felt like had you been fully present, with yourself intact, the real you who originally came here, along with the one you have become in this world.
-That would be like the new car that looks really good with an engine that’s powerful and reliable.
+You didn’t feel like you, not “the you” who you used to be before all these changes started, but the real you with this new identity.
+Imagine what this new identity would have felt like had you been fully present, with yourself intact, the real you who originally came here.
+That would be like the new car that looks good with an engine that’s powerful and reliable.
+It works every time.

 To the degree that you felt underpowered and ill-prepared when your new identity showed up, is a measurement of how separate you were from your real self and us.

-These powerful feelings were guidance attempting to get your attention so you could make a course correction.
+These powerful feelings were guidance attempting to get your attention, so you could pivot and make a course correction.
 However, these changes also amped up your ego.
 It was like an inner war was going on jostling for position and dominance.
 This was the barrier that prevented your true self from participating in your life.